-12) MOUNTING OF CUTTERS

-- The machine has been made to accept cutters having 19.05mm (3/4") & 31.75mm (1 1/4") dia.
+• The machine has been made to accept cutters having 19.05mm (3/4") dia.
 Weldon shanks.

-The following procedure is to be used when mounting cutters: - With the machine in the upright position, ensure the Arbor Assembly (CA130) is fully inserted into Arbor Spindle (RDD4022). - Take appropriate pilot and place through the hole in cutter shank.
-Insert shank of cutter into bore of Arbor Assembly, ensuring alignment of two drive flats with socket screws. - Tighten both screws using hexagon key.
+The following procedure is to be used when mounting cutters:

+- Lay the machine on its side with feed handles uppermost, ensuring arbor is wound down to its lowest point to enable access to socket screws RD4066. - Take appropriate pilot and place through the hole in cutter shank.
+Insert shank of cutter into bore of arbor, ensuring alignment of two drive flats with socket screws. - Tighten both screws using hexagon key.

-13) CAPSTAN OPERATION
+10) CAPSTAN OPERATION

-The quick release capstan is a feature that offers the user simple dual side operation.
+The quick release capstan is a feature offers that offers the user simple dual side operation.